TrentBrunson/Turbo_Learning/README.md

 * Description of the analysis phase of the project

 ### Database
 For our database, we used **Heroku** to store our data.
-Our decision to use this cloud platform was due to the dynamic features and its free of cost offerings.
+Our decision to use this cloud platform was due to the dynamic features and it's free.

 #### Tools Used:
 * Python
 * Pandas
-* pgAdmin4
+* PostgreSQL
 * SQLAlchemy
 * Heroku